PeterCamilleri/mystiko/README.md

 The word mystik&oacute; is from the Greek language and means secret.
 Keeping secrets safe from unauthorized eyes is the very core purpose of encryption.

+This gem is only intended for educational purposes and should not be used in serious data security applications.

+Any use for unlawful purposes is strictly forbidden.

 ## Installation

 Add this line to your application's Gemfile: